XYQuadrat/xyquadrat-blog/content/eth/and_survival_guide.md

 1. **Linear Search.** You could have the computer go through the list one by one and check each word if it equals “trivial”.
 If the list contains 50’000 words, this will in the worst case (where the last word is “trivial” or the word is not in the list) require the computer to check all 50’000 words.
 2. **Binary Search.** Have the computer pick the word in the middle of the list.
 There are three cases:
 	1. If the word is “trivial”, we are finished.
-	2. If the word comes before “trivial” alphabetically, drop the first half of the list.
+	2. If the word comes before “trivial” alphabetically, we only look at the second half of the list.
-	3. If the word comes after “trivial” alphabetically, drop the second half of the list.
+	3. If the word comes after “trivial” alphabetically, we only look at the first half of the list.
 	Then, do the same again with the remaining list until you either find the word or the list is empty.

 	You may know this technique from “Guess the Number” games.